 Rebecca Burgess - Teaching Fellow, Specialist in Biblical Studies

 Rebecca has a PhD from the University of Otago, a Bachelor of Arts from the University of Canterbury in Classical Greek and French and a Bachelor of Divinity (postgrad) from Laidlaw College, as well as a TESOL qualification.
 Rebecca has been a full-time parish youth worker and has taught English to Speakers of Other Languages in various schools in New Zealand and England.
 She is our language and biblical specialist, teaching both introductory survey and advanced exegesis courses.
 Alongside her academic work, Rebecca serves in youth ministry at All Saints Church.
 She and her husband Andrew have three children.

 Rachael Higgs - Assistant Librarian

 Rachael’s occupation has been teaching, mostly at secondary level, with a brief period at a primary school, and short periods of teaching Adult ESOL.
 She was based in Sydney for a long time.
 Currently she works with a student with learning challenges, and assists with a local English Conversation Group.
 Rachael has completed some study with Laidlaw Christchurch, and greatly valued gaining the knowledge of how to interpret Scripture.
 She especially enjoys reading non-fiction.

 Jean has a Laidlaw Bachelor of Theology degree through Bishopdale College and has recently obtained her Master of Theology (Distinction).
-She also has a Bachelor of Arts (Honours) degree from the University of London (UK).
-She also has a post-graduate teaching qualification and has taught in both the UK and NZ and is currently Priest Assistant at Holy Trinity, Richmond.
-She is married to John and they have three adult children and four grandchildren.
+She also has a Bachelor of Arts (Honours) degree from the University of London (UK) as well as a post-graduate teaching qualification.
+She has taught in both the UK and NZ and is currently Priest Assistant at Holy Trinity, Richmond.
+Jean is married to John and they have three adult children and four grandchildren.